realtimeradio/rcf_design/docs/40-Design.md

 #### Coarse Delay Correction

 On-chip *UltraRAM* blocks are used to implement a coarse delay buffer for each of the two signal paths.
-These buffers are 640 kiB deep, and allow compensation for delays of up to 81920 samples (51.2 usec at a sample rate of 1600 Msps), satisfying requirement RcfR-0007.
+These buffers are 640 kiB deep, and allow compensation for delays of up to 81920 samples (51.2 \textmu s at a sample rate of 1600 Msps), satisfying requirement RcfR-0007.

 #### First-Stage PFB